 If you’re thinking of running a business from home, there are a number of legal aspects you need to be ready to consider.
-We’ve compiled a list of the basics of starting a business from home, which aren’t too different from considerations when working in an office.
+We’ve compiled an updated list of the basics of starting a business from home – many of which remain similar to working in an office, but with a few extra digital and remote work considerations for today’s environment.

 These include: